NMMI/qbmove-simulink/README.md

 simulation.

 > If you take a look at the scope you can observe two lines.
 One is the
-> simulation clock and the other one is the reat lime pacer output.
+> simulation clock and the other one is the real time pacer output.
 > If they overlap, the sample time of the simulation is properly choosen,
-> this means that the simulation is "slow" enough to let the communication
+> this means that the step size is big enough to let the communication
-> finish between one step and the following step.
+> finish between two consecutive steps.

 In this particular configuration, the step size is set to 2 milliseconds and the computer should be able to run it in real time.
 This means that